 - You include a check or money order for an amount between $200 and $5,000 with your card’s application.
 That amount becomes your security deposit.
 You will be billed for your annual fee at a later time.

 - Your security will be put into an 18 month Certificate of Deposit (CD).
 The credit limit on your Citi secured credit card will be up to the amount of money that’s in this CD.

 - There is a grace period of at least 23 days after your credit card billing cycle closes.
 If you pay your entire balance in full before that time, you will not be charged any interest.

 - After having and using the Citi secured MasterCard for 18 months, you “may become eligible” for an unsecured Citi Platinum MasterCard.

 The application for their secured credit card says you have to be at least 18 years of age and be a U.S. citizen or a resident alien.
 Either way, you will need to provide a copy of your government-issued photo ID (non-US citizens must provide either a copy of their passport or Mexican consular ID).

-In order to apply you will also need to prove your address.
+To apply you will also need to prove your address.
 If you are a U.S. citizen your driver’s license or passport will work.
-However if you are non-US citizen you need to provide a copy of your recent utility bill, bank account statement, or phone bill (cell phones don’t count).
+However if you are non-US citizen you need to provide a copy of your recent utility bill, bank account statement, or phone bill (cellphones don’t count).